 The term safe standing describes a modern design option which allows spectators to safely stand whilst watching a sporting event – usually a football match.
-This type of spectating is described as “safe” because each fan has their own specific ticketed spot and individual rows are separated by barriers to prevent falling.
+This type of spectating is described as 'safe' because each fan has their own specific ticketed spot and individual rows are separated by barriers to prevent falling.
+All seater stadiums have been compulsory for the top two tiers of English and Welsh football since the Hillsborough Disaster of 1989.
+This is not popular with all fans – a growing number of supporters would like to have the option of being able to stand at a football game.

 Safe standing areas have been used for some time in Germany, most notably at the Borussia Dortmund Signal Iduna Park or Westfalenstadion as it is also known, where avid football fans travel from far and wide to experience the ‘yellow wall’ section, where safe standing is implemented.